ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 * the __Goal State__ which displays the virtual goal state for a planning request (depicted in blue with an interactive marker attached)
 * the __Planned Path__ whicht virtually displays the result trajectory of a planning request

-You can modify what you see in the visualization by using the display section.
+You can modify what you see in the visualization by adjusting the settings in the display section.
 You can e.g. toggle some of the displays or change colors.
 Save the changes into the RVIZ configuration file through the menu bar at the top.

-Configure your view so that you can see both the __Start State__ and the __Goal State__.

 ![RVIZ-Plugin-Trail](./doc/rviz_plugin_trail_annotated.png "RVIZ-Plugin-Trail")